utcompling/tacc-hadoop/README.md

     stop-cluster.sh
     start-cluster.sh

+If you have an iThing and want to be notified when your job starts, you can add an environmental variable to `~/tacc-hadoop/hadoop-conf/hadoop-env.sh` or `~/.bash_profile`:

+    export PROWL_API_KEY=215f5a87c6e95c5c43dcc8ca74994ce67c6e95c5

+This is used in `jobs/hadoop.template`, which `start` renders to `jobs/hadoop` and then submits to the Longhorn queue manager with `qsub`.
+So if you want to change the message it sends you, look for the PROWL_API_KEY string in `jobs/hadoop.template` and change the fields sent to `curl` however you like.

+To get an API key, [register for a free Prowl account](http://www.prowlapp.com/), log in, then go to the [API tab](https://www.prowlapp.com/api_settings.php) to view / create a new API key.
+Paste that key into one of the files above, instead of the "215f5a8..." example.

+The iPhone app is $2.99.
+You just install, log in with the same username and password you used for the Prowl website, and then everything *just works*.
+It works great, by the way.
+The notifications have no delay, as far as I can tell.
+The job template does allow specifying an `-M me@gmail.com` flag, but in my experience, this takes about three days to all the way from JJ.
+Pickle to my computer.

 ## Running hadoop jobs with scoobi

 To run the project locally (for testing with a small amount of data, for example), you need to make sure your configuration is not expecting a cluster: